cloudacademy/get-data-into-powerbi/README.md

 The MobileSales archive is made up of 2 files.
 Make sure they are in the same folder before unzipping.
 The resulting script file is large (1.2Gb), so you will have to load from the command prompt using sqlcmd

+(Alternatively you can download the MobileSales.bacpac file and import it into SQL Server Management Studio using Import Data-tier Application.
+This version of the database is significantly smaller than the one used in the demos, so the report numbers won;t be the same.)

 Once unzipped open in text editor that can handle large files like Notepad++.
 On lines 7 and 9 edit the FILENAME path to place the database files in the correct location for your SQLServer setup.